arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 - Kafka `2.x` (from version `2.6` onward) and Kafka `3.x` (all versions)
 - JDK 8 and higher versions
-- ArangoDB 3.11 or higher versions (BTS-615)
+- ArangoDB 3.11.1 and higher versions

 ## Installation